stakater/oaas-docs/content/upgrades.md

 ![removed-apis](./images/oc-get-apirequestcount.png)

 ### Checking the Cluster Objects
 1. Confirm that no critical alerts exist on the cluster.
-Check the firing alerts in alertmanager via Web Console -> Observe -> Alerting and make sure there is no Critical alert firing, and that you are aware of the existing Info ones.
+Check the firing alerts in Alertmanager via Web Console -> Observe -> Alerting and make sure there is no Critical alert firing, and that you are aware of the existing Info ones.
 Update will be blocked unless you resolve all critical alerts.

 1. Verify all nodes are in the ready state.